Cubs vs. Phillies Player Props Betting Odds

-Player prop bet odds for Nicholas Castellanos, Nico Hoerner and others are available when the Philadelphia Phillies visit the Chicago Cubs at Wrigley Field on Wednesday (first pitch at 8:05 PM ET).
+Player prop bet options for Nicholas Castellanos, Nico Hoerner and others are listed when the Philadelphia Phillies visit the Chicago Cubs at Wrigley Field on Thursday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!